There is so much to consider when it comes to taking care of your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the temperature.
-Common issues when the humidity is too low are dry air, congestion, and chapped skin.
-Low humidity can even negatively impact wooden floors and furniture.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the temperature.
+Common issues when the humidity is too low are dry air, sore throats, and chapped skin.
+Incorrect humidity can even negatively impact wooden floors and furniture.
 Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC unit.
 If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road toward resolving them.

-So you do all your investigating and decide you do need a new heating system, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Pardee Service Experts today for a free, no-obligation Home Comfort Analysis.
+So you do all your investigating and decide you do need a new heating unit, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total renovation of the entire system, call Pardee Service Experts today for a free, no-obligation Home Comfort Analysis.